ndabAP/plotly-js-material-design-theme/README.md

   mode: 'lines'
 })

-Plotly.newPlot('scatter-lines', [scatterLines], layout)
+Plotly.newPlot('scatter-lines', [scatterLines], layout({title: 'Chart'}))
 ```

 ## Charts

-As of version 1.35.2, Plotly.js supports 29 chart types.
+As of version 1.37.1, Plotly.js supports 31 chart types.
 However, chart types can be classified by additional
 subproperties, e. g. `mode` or `fillcolor`.
 The following table lists the currently supported charts by this library.

 | Type            | Mode        |